-- 1. To enhance students computing capabilities by acquiring knowledge and concepts of computer science. - 2.
-To prepare students for the job market by strengthening their problem solving and professional skills. - 3.
-To contribute towards the community as a part of a team or individually with accountable, legal, ethical and responsible practices. - 4.
-To encourage students for continuously attaining lifelong knowledge of computer science through higher education, research and emerging new technologies.
+- To enhance students computing capabilities by acquiring knowledge and concepts of information system. - To prepare students for the job market by strengthening their problem solving and professional skills. - To contribute towards the community as a part of a team or individually with accountable, legal, ethical and responsible practices. - To encourage students for continuously attaining lifelong knowledge of information system through higher education, research and emerging new technologies.